If I Give My Heart to You

 "If I Give My Heart to You" is a popular song written by Jimmy Brewster (Milt Gabler), Jimmie Crane, and Al Jacobs.

 The most popular versions of the song were recorded by Doris Day and by Denise Lor; both charted in 1954.

 Main versions

-The recording by Doris Day was released by Columbia Records as catalog number 40300.
+The recording by Doris Day was first released by Columbia Records in 1954 as a single (catalog number 40300).
 It first reached the Billboard magazine charts on September 11, 1954.
-On the Disk Jockey chart, it peaked at #4; on the Best Seller chart, at #4; on the Juke Box chart, at #3.
+On the Disk Jockey chart, it peaked at No. 4; on the Best Seller chart, at No. 4; on the Juke Box chart, at No. 3.
+It was later included on the 1958 compilation album Doris Day's Greatest Hits.

 The recording by Denise Lor was released by Majar Records as catalog number 27.
-It first reached the Billboard magazine Best Seller chart on August 25, 1954 and lasted 14 weeks on the chart, peaking at #13.
+It first reached the Billboard magazine Best Seller chart on August 25, 1954 and lasted 14 weeks on the chart, peaking at No. 13.